Corporate Outsourcing Platforms Online

 Others In This Space

 Other notable companies which have joined this band wagon, include The Washington Post, which also began to create an outsourcing platform to get, engage and manage freelance Journalists around the world.

 Workmarket is also being used by many consulting firms looking to manage their on-demand work.
 It allows freelancers to add their profile and apply for roles, whilst also managing the company’s entire lifecycle of freelance and contract workers through the platform.

 There are numerous advantages of outsourcing their projects and tasks, this is why several companies have decided to go into this business.
 Large corporate are now developing their own online freelancing platforms, with several companies already far in the design stage or they are looking into collaborating with the existing online project/job platforms.

-From a personal perspective, many of these platforms are amazing to work on, BUT unfortunately – most are only applicable when you work locally in the US! [rarely will these companies look at those working outside of the US at the moment.]
+From a personal perspective, many of these platforms are amazing to work on, BUT unfortunately – most are only applicable when you work locally in the US! [rarely will these companies look at those working outside of the US]